-Regular TCP advertises a receive window in each packet, telling the sender how much data the receiver is willing to accept past the cumulative ack.
+Regular TCP advertises a receive window in each packet, telling the sender how much data the receiver is willing to accept past the cumulative ACK.
 The receive window is used to implement flow control, throttling down fast senders when receivers cannot keep up.

 MPTCP also uses a unique receive window, shared between the subflows.
 The idea is to allow any subflow to send data as long as the receiver is willing to accept it.
-The alternative, maintaining per subflow receive windows, could end up stalling some subflows while others would not use up their window.
+The alternative -- maintaining per-subflow receive windows -- could end up stalling some subflows while others would not use up their window.

-The receive window is relative to the DATA ACK.
+The receive window is relative to the DATA_ACK.
 As in TCP, a receiver MUST NOT shrink the right edge of the receive window (i.e., DATA_ACK + receive window).
 The receiver will use the data sequence number to tell if a packet should be accepted at the connection level.

-When deciding to accept packets at subflow level, regular TCP checks the sequence number in the packet against the allowed receive window.
-With multipath, such a check is done using only the connection-level window.
-A sanity check SHOULD be performed at subflow level to ensure that the subflow and mapped sequence numbers meet the following test: SSN - SUBFLOW_ACK <= DSN - DATA_ACK, where SSN is the subflow sequence number of the received packet and SUBFLOW_ACK is the RCV.NXT (next expected sequence number) of the subflow (with the equivalent connection-level definitions for DSN and DATA_ACK).
+When deciding to accept packets at the subflow level, regular TCP checks the sequence number in the packet against the allowed receive window.
+With MPTCP, such a check is done using only the connection-level window.
+A sanity check SHOULD be performed at the subflow level to ensure that the subflow and mapped sequence numbers meet the following test: SSN - SUBFLOW_ACK <= DSN - DATA_ACK, where SSN is the subflow sequence number of the received packet and SUBFLOW_ACK is the RCV.NXT (next expected sequence number) of the subflow (with the equivalent connection-level definitions for DSN and DATA_ACK).

-In regular TCP, once a segment is deemed in-window, it is put either in the in-order receive queue or in the out-of-order queue.
-In Multipath TCP, the same happens but at the connection level: a segment is placed in the connection level in-order or out-of-order queue if it is in-window at both connection and subflow levels.
-The stack still has to remember, for each subflow, which segments were received successfully so that it can ACK them at subflow level appropriately.
-Typically, this will be implemented by keeping per subflow out-of-order queues (containing only message headers, not the payloads) and remembering the value of the cumulative ACK.
+In regular TCP, once a segment is deemed in-window, it is put in either the in-order receive queue or the out-of-order queue.
+In Multipath TCP, the same thing happens, but at the connection level: a segment is placed in the connection-level in-order or out-of-order queue if it is in-window at both the connection level and the subflow level.
+The stack still has to remember, for each subflow, which segments were received successfully so that it can ACK them at the subflow level appropriately.
+Typically, this will be implemented by keeping per-subflow out-of-order queues (containing only message headers -- not the payloads) and remembering the value of the cumulative ACK.

-It is important for implementers to understand how large a receiver buffer is appropriate.
+It is important for implementers to understand how large a receive buffer is appropriate.
 The lower bound for full network utilization is the maximum bandwidth-delay product of any one of the paths.
 However, this might be insufficient when a packet is lost on a slower subflow and needs to be retransmitted (see Section 3.3.6).
 A tight upper bound would be the maximum round-trip time (RTT) of any path multiplied by the total bandwidth available across all paths.
 This permits all subflows to continue at full speed while a packet is fast-retransmitted on the maximum RTT path.
 Even this might be insufficient to maintain full performance in the event of a retransmit timeout on the maximum RTT path.
-It is for future study to determine the relationship between retransmission strategies and receive buffer sizing.
+Determining the relationship between retransmission strategies and receive buffer sizing is left for future study.